Saheed Ademola Elegushi: Background, education and career

+Philanthropy & Interventions

+Oba Elegushi is the founder of Oba Saheed Elegushi Foundation, a non-governmental organization.
+Through the foundation, Elegushi allocated Two Hundred Million Naira (₦200M) grant to support one thousand (1,000) small and medium-sized enterprises (SMEs) and students in Lagos State.

+In celebration of the Girl-Child in 2022, the Foundation was reported to have donated sanitary supplies to one thousand school girls in Lagos.
+Oba Elegushi has leveraged his royal influence to advocate holistic approach to eradicating endemic drug addiction among youths, and return of monthly sanitation in Lagos State to address perennial environmental challenges affecting communities.

 Honours and awards

 In October, 2018, he was appointed as one of the patrons of the Nigeria Olympic Committee, a body charged with the responsibilities "to advise and support the Olympic Movement as appropriate".
 Other prominent Nigerians so appointed were Bola Tinubu and a former governor of Delta State, Emmanuel Uduaghan In November 2019, Igbinedion University, Okada, Edo State, Nigeria, honoured Oba Elegushi, alongside former Nigeria President, Dr. Goodluck Jonathan and foremost Nigerian actress, Omotola Jalade-Ekeinde, with Honoris Causa in Public Administration, for his "contributions as a Traditional and Cultural Icon, Outstanding and Visionary Leader, Developmentalist, Generational Role Model and a National Builder."
 He was bestowed with Peace Achievers Awards in October 2019, by Peace Ambassadors.

 Personal life

 Oba Elegushi, married to Olori Sekinat Elegushi and Olori Hadiza Elegushi, with kids, comes from a large family.
 A Nigerian celebrity journal, City People Magazine reported he has 19 siblings:

 12 sisters and 7 brothers.
-The king's garage parades luxury cars, notable among which are: Rolls-Royce Phantom, Mayback 600 and 1967 Vintage Cadillac De Ville.
+The king's garage includes luxury cars such as a Rolls-Royce Phantom, Maybach 600 and 1967 Cadillac De Ville.